 Over the past few weeks we’ve focused on filling the Clipchamp blog with posts that highlight how video can help our users during the COVID-19 pandemic.
 From Zoom backgrounds to remote onboarding and video marketing, we’ve got tutorials on it all.
 Importantly, we’re committed to continuing this line of practical posting, but we’re making room for some feel-good content too.

 In this blog post we’re highlighting remote video success stories.
 It’s news like this that reminds us how impactful video can be and why we’re so passionate about it.
-Remember, we’re still offering one month of free Premium Clipchamp to new users to help you experience your own remote video successes.

 4 remote video successes